geudde/attic-chest/pages/13.reference/01.porden/docs.md

 No oars impel, no rudder guides its course,<br>
 I do but bid, at noon or night the same,<br>
 It moves unerring to its destin’d aim:<br>
-O come! our cause admits no vain delay.—<br>
+O come! our cause admits no vain delay.”—<br>
 She enter’d; swift the vessel glides away.<br>
 In silence pondering on her doubtful fate,<br>
 Beside her friend, Miranda mournful sate;<br>